-If a student in good academic standing wishes to withdraw completely from the College but intends to continue studies in a later semester, an official Leave of Absence should be requested from the Registrar in the Office of Student Services.
+If a student in good academic standing wishes to withdraw completely from the College but intends to continue studies in a later semester, they must fill out an official Leave of Absence form, available on their Student Portal.
 An official Leave of Absence maintains a student's matriculation at the College for a maximum of two semesters (one full academic year).
 It should be noted that students who have been approved for Leave of Absence have no official enrollment standing at the College (part-time, full-time, or otherwise).